 |£ 1,000,000||£ 6,022,575||£ 8,116,497||£ 2,093,922|

-You can see how damaging a loss of 1% in returns can cause to your overall returns over a long period time.
+You can see how damaging a loss of 1% in returns is to your overall returns over a long period time.
 A 1% fee loss is standard for most managed unit trusts such as the above CF Woodford Equity Fund.

 For example, on a £100,000 investment, a 1% annual fee on a 7% return reduces your annual returns to 6% and will cost you a staggering £209,392 over 30 years!